abitravers1989/countMyWords/README.md

 A simple command-line node application.

-It takes the example text file (saved as 'sampleTextFile' in the public folder of this directory).
+It takes the example text file (saved in the public folder of this directory).

+It outputs, to the console;
+- the words which appear in that file,
+- their frequency,
-It outputs, to the console, the words which appear in that file, their frequency and if that number is prime or not.
+- if that number is prime or not.

 ## Getting started